Seaton Delaval railway station: History

-The site of the original station (foreground), viewed from the A192 road overbridge in July 2020.
-The current station has since been built on the left side of the line, just before it veers off out of sight (background).

 The station was opened on 28 August 1841 by the Blyth, Seghill and Percy Main Railway, a predecessor of the Blyth and Tyne Railway.
 The station was situated on the south side of the Station Road (A192) bridge.
 After the footbridge subsided in 1940 due to a wartime barricade, all of the trains used the down platform.
 The principal goods traffic was bricks; this ceased in 1963.
 The station was closed to passengers on 2 November 1964 and closed completely on 7 June 1965.

-Reopening proposals
+Reopening

 Proposals to reintroduce passenger rail services to the currently freight-only section of the former Blyth and Tyne Railway system have been discussed since the 1990s.